An efficient adaptive accelerated inexact proximal point method for solving linearly constrained nonconvex composite problems: Introduction

-In the general setting of \eqref{eq:PenProb2Introa}-\eqref{eq:mMintro}, the AIPP method generates a sequence $\{z_k\}$ using an inexact proximal point (IPP) scheme (see for example \cite{Rock:ppa,hpe_svaiter99}), i.e. given $z_{k-1} \in \dom h$, it computes $z_{k}$ as a suitable approximate solution of the proximal subproblem
+where $M=L+c\|A\|^2$.
+In the general setting of \eqref{eq:PenProb2Introa}--\eqref{eq:mMintro}, the AIPP method generates a sequence $\{z_k\}$ using an inexact proximal point (IPP) framework (see for example \cite{Rock:ppa,hpe_svaiter99}), i.e., given $z_{k-1} \in \dom h$, it computes $z_{k}$ as a suitable approximate solution of the proximal subproblem

 for some prox-parameter $\lambda_k>0$.
 Note that the first inequality in \eqref{eq:mMintro} implies that the objective function of \eqref{eq:penPbRegIntroa} is convex as long as $\lambda_k$ is not larger than $1/m$.
 The AIPP method sets $\lambda_k=1/(2m)$ for every $k$ and uses an accelerated composite gradient (ACG) variant (see for example \cite{beck2009fast,MontSvaiter_fista,Nesterov1983}) to approximately solve \eqref{eq:penPbRegIntroa}.